Doag/PL-SQL-Conventions/README.md

 Before learning PL/SQL, you should be familiar with SQL.
 If you are new to SQL, have a look here: [SQL for Web Nerds](http://philip.greenspun.com/sql) and experiment with it at [Oracle Live SQL](http://livesql.oracle.com)

-In case you are wondering what the heck I'm talking about, have a look here to get an overview of what a database actually is: [Oracle for Absolute Beginners](http://allthingsoracle.com/oracle-for-absolute-beginners-part-1-databases)
+In case you are wondering what the heck we're talking about, have a look here to get an overview of what a database actually is: [Oracle for Absolute Beginners](http://allthingsoracle.com/oracle-for-absolute-beginners-part-1-databases)

 ## How can I contribute to this repository?